 However, if visiting Chenonceau during the high season is the only option, try the following standbys and hope for the best:

 - Visit first thing in the morning – this usually works for Chateau de Chenonceau, as Chenonceaux is a small village not close to major towns or cities.
 Day-trippers and especially tour bus parties tend to not arrive during the first hour of opening time.

 - Visit during lunchtime – tour groups usually do not visit between around noon and 1 pm, but families may.

 - Visit late afternoon – probably the best option is to visit late afternoon during the final two hours of opening time.
-Day tours rarely visit Chenonceau late in the afternoon even though light is often optimal then for the best photographing of the chateau and the gardens.
+Day tours rarely visit Chenonceau late in the afternoon even though the light is often optimal then for the best photographing of the chateau and the gardens.

-Château de Chenonceau is a beautiful site and worth visiting even when crowded.
+Château de Chenonceau is a beautiful sight and worth visiting even when crowded.
 The suggested plan for visiting the chateau is not compulsory making it easy to revisit busy rooms or to first visit ones that are less crowded.
 However, the palace itself is fairly small making it worth trying to avoid the busiest times of the day.